zovoilis-lab/Flye/docs/USAGE.md

 --subassemblies option performs a consensus assembly of multiple sets of high-quality contigs.
 You may specify multiple files with reads (separated by spaces).
-Mixing different read types is not yet supported.
+Mixing different read types is not yet supported. --meta option enables the mode for metagenome/uneven coverage assembly.

 You must provide an estimate of the genome size as input, which is used for solid k-mers selection.
-Standard size modificators are supported (e.g. 5m or 2.6g)
+Standard size modificators are supported (e.g. 5m or 2.6g).
+In case of metagenome assembly, expected total assembly size should be provided.

 To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial contig